 “That and history,” I reply.

 He says if it’s history I fancy, I ought to take a peek in their local fishing museum.
 “It’s just down the way,” he says, with a jab of his thumb.
 “More than you ever wanted to know about Brighton, and then some.”

-And so, when the last crumb of my pan au raisin has been devoured and my coffee drained, off I go.
+I thank him for this suggestion.
+And when the last crumb of my pan au raisin has been devoured and my coffee drained, off I go.

 IN WHICH I LEARN MUCH ABOUT BRIGHTON’S HISTORY

 From its humble beginnings as a fishing enclave, Brighton evolved into one of England’s prime leisure destinations.
 Royals were among its first visitors; the town boasts a Mughal-inspired palace built in the 1700’s by Prince George IV who favored Brighton for the sun and sea air (but also, because it was an ideal place to rendezvous with his mistresses).